 - Select and develop more creative presentation, application, and feedback methods.

 - Select techniques to use to design learning for use in large group settings.

 - Develop bridging and transfer strategies to support on-the-job performance.

 - Create higher level questions to test attainment of learning objectives.

-- Assess learning, performance and results of your training initiatives.
+- Assess learning, performance, and results of your learning initiatives.

-- Plan and scope quality, on-time and cost-effective training projects.
+- Plan and scope quality, on-time and cost-effective learning projects.

 - Demystifying the ISD Methodology